Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Main Results

 Only \cite{beznosikov2021distributed,rogozin2021decentralized} consider MVIs with monotone operator in distributed setting.
-Our algorithm is more general than theirs: our algorithm supports time-varying networks and local steps in between communications.
+Our algorithm is more general than theirs: our algorithm supports time-varying networks and local steps between communications.
 The algorithm in \cite{beznosikov2021distributed} uses multiple gossip steps between the updates of the iterates.
-On the one hand, this allows decrease the consensus error $\Delta$.
+On the one hand, this allows decreasing the consensus error $\Delta$.
 On the other hand, this leads to an additional factor in the number of communications compared to our estimates: the first term in their bound is $\sqrt{\chi}$ times larger than ours, where $\chi > 1$ is some condition number of the mixing matrix.
-Moreover, multiple gossip steps may be impractical if the communication is performed through unstable channels or is expensive by some reason.
+Moreover, multiple gossip steps may be impractical if the communication is performed through unstable channels or is expensive for some reason.
 The paper \cite{rogozin2021decentralized} considers only deterministic setting.

-$\bullet$ \textbf{Non-monotone case:} Here the same as in the previous case remark on the boundedness of $\bar z^k$, $z^*$ assumed to obtain \eqref{t_nm_2} can be repeated.
-Further, in this setting the convergence is guaranteed up to some accuracy that is governed by the stochastic nature of the problem (the $\sigma^2$ term) and by the distributed nature of the problem ($\Delta$ terms).
-With this respect the results are similar to non-distributed stochastic extragradient method \cite{barazandeh2021solving} and distributed method in the homogeneous case \cite{liu2019decentralized}.
-To the best of our knowledge, convergence up to arbitrarily small accuracy can be guaranteed only for deterministic distributed methods \cite{liu2019decentralizedprox}, i.e. in a much simpler setting than ours.
-Moreover, the methods of \cite{liu2019decentralizedprox} are not the most robust since they require evaluating the proximal operator of a function and it is assumed that this can be done in closed-form, which is computationally expensive and may not hold in practice.
+$\bullet$ \textbf{Non-monotone case:} The same as in the previous case remark on the boundedness of $\bar z^k$, $z^*$ assumed to obtain \eqref{t_nm_2} applies in this case.
+Further, in this setting, the convergence is guaranteed up to some accuracy that is governed by the stochastic nature of the problem (the $\sigma^2$-term) and by the distributed nature of the problem (the $\Delta$-terms).
+With this respect, the results are similar to the non-distributed stochastic extragradient method \cite{barazandeh2021solving} and the distributed method \cite{liu2019decentralized} analyzed in the homogeneous case $D=0$.
+To the best of our knowledge, convergence up to arbitrarily small accuracy can be guaranteed only for deterministic distributed methods \cite{liu2019decentralizedprox}, i.e., in a much simpler setting than ours.
+Moreover, the methods of \cite{liu2019decentralizedprox} are not the most robust since they require evaluating the proximal operator of a function and it is assumed that this can be done in a closed form, which is computationally expensive and may not hold in practice.